 Certified individuals shall have certain capabilities to perform the work required under their certification.
-The categories listed in this section are contained in Chapter 3 -, ANSI/RESNET/ICC 380-2016, and Minimum Rated Features.
-Certification candidates shall demonstrate proficiency at these capabilities through successful completion of certification requirements specified in See Section 206 Certification Candidates.
-Training providers should ensure that their curricula effectively cover these items.
+The categories listed in this section are contained in Chapter 3, Chapter 8, - ANSI/RESNET/ICC 301-2014, and ANSI/RESNET/ICC 380.
+Certification candidates shall demonstrate proficiency at these capabilities through successful completion of certification requirements specified in Section 206 Certification Candidates.
+Accredited Training Providers should ensure that their curricula effectively cover these items.

-208.1 Rating Field Inspector (RFI)
+208.1 Certified Rating Field Inspector (RFI)

-A Rating Field Inspector is permitted to conduct all tasks contained within Appendix A. A Certified Rating Field Inspector shall have proficiency at the capabilities listed below.
+A Certified Rating Field Inspector is permitted to conduct all tasks contained within Chapter 8 Section 802, ANSI/RESNET/ICC 301 Appendix A and ANSI/RESNET/ICC 301 Appendix B. A Certified Rating Field Inspector shall have proficiency in performing those tasks and in the capabilities listed below.